OneOfEleven/M181-LCR-Meter-Firmware/README.md

 - [ ] Improve the phase difference calculation
 - [ ] Correct the current waveform crop issue in auto gain selection.
 - [ ] Add option for Parallel calculation ($C_p$,$L_p$)
-- [ ] Update a couple of component values to add 10kHz opton (see LTspice sims)
+- [ ] Update a couple of HW component values to add 10kHz option (see LTspice sims)
 - [ ] Use a block of flash to save settings/calibrations (emulated EEPROM)

 # System Overview ..